aspose-total/Aspose.Total-Products/total/en/cpp/conversion/pdf-to-excel/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render PDF to EXCEL in C++ Applications" h2="Convert PDF to EXCEL in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting PDF to EXCEL is a common requirement for many businesses.
+PDF documents are often used to store data in a secure and easily accessible format.
+However, PDF documents are not always suitable for further processing, such as data analysis or manipulation.
+In such cases, it is necessary to convert the PDF document to an Excel format, which is more suitable for further processing.

+<h2>How Aspose.Total Helps for PDF to Excel Conversion</h2>

-Converting PDF to EXCEL in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export PDF to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to EXCEL.
+Aspose.Total for C++ is a comprehensive file format automation library that provides a simple two-step process for converting PDF to EXCEL.
+In the first step, you can export PDF to XLSX by using Aspose.PDF for C++.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert XLSX to EXCEL.

+Aspose.PDF for C++ is a powerful PDF manipulation library that enables developers to create, edit, convert, and print PDF documents from within their C++ applications.
+It provides a wide range of features, such as text extraction, document conversion, page manipulation, and more.
+Aspose.Cells for C++ is a powerful spreadsheet programming API that enables developers to create, manipulate, and convert spreadsheets from within their C++ applications.
+It provides a wide range of features, such as cell formatting, data validation, charting, and more.

+By using Aspose.Total for C++, developers can easily convert PDF documents to EXCEL format with just a few lines of code.
+It is a reliable and efficient solution for converting PDF documents to EXCEL format.
+Moreover, Aspose.Total for C++ is a cost-effective solution that can be used to automate file format conversions in C++ applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}